G-Core/product-documentation/documentation/hosting/virtual-servers/about-virtual-servers.md

 ---
 # About Virtual Servers

-A Virtual Server is a democratic version of a dedicated server.
+A Virtual Server is a democratic version of a Dedicated Server.
 Access by SSH gives you complete freedom: install a necessary software, run any number of sites.
 Our Virtual Servers can run on the following operating systems: Debian, CentOS, Ubuntu, FreeBSD, Windows Server, Solaris.

 KVM-SSD tariffs are balanced in their characteristics for solving a variety of tasks facing you.